Henry McAlpin: Career

 McAlpin began working with William I. Scott, who helped him acquire property.
 Around 1825, he built a mansion at the Hermitage Plantation in Savannah, Georgia, located around 3 mi north of the city, replacing the original plantation house.
 Sources differ as to who was its architect: some say William Jay; others claim it was Charles B. Cluskey.
-The plantation was around 220 acre in size at the time, and McAlpin purchased the property from Jean Bérard de Moquet, Marquis de Montalet (who had purchased it from Patrick Mackay).
+The plantation was around 220 acre in size at the time, and McAlpin purchased the property from Jean de Bérard-Moquet-Montalet, Chevalier Marquise de Montalent (who had purchased it from Patrick Mackay).
 The mansion was located at the end of a long driveway lined on either side by oak trees.
 The plantation was run by 65 slaves.

 McAlpin expanded the property to cover 600 acre and increased its number of slaves by over one hundred.
 With the help of Scott, McAlpin purchased the 275 acre "The Glebe" lands adjoining The Hermitage.

 Rice was grown at the plantation, but the Hermitage was mostly an industrial site, with steam-powered saw and planing mills, a rice barrel factory.
 It also contained Savannah's largest brickworks, which produced more than 60 million bricks.
 Many of its "Savannah Grey" bricks were used to build Savannah's early homes.
 Around 1820, McAlpin built a railroad to move the bricks around the plantation.